Join the newsletter

 "The course is based on the teachings of Shakyamuni Buddha, which form a complete and gradual spiritual path (Lam Rim), leading to ultimate happiness and enlightenment.
 Through cultivating an awareness of our present conditions we gain an understanding of the nature of our dissatisfaction and unhappiness, the causes of these states of mind and how we can overcome them.
 We can then direct our energy to deal effectively with any situation be it positive or negative."

-The approximate cost of the course is US$ 410 (subject to changes in the exchange rates).
-This includes dormitory accommodation, all meals, course material, a course administration fee (which covers travel for teachers, course preparation and material and administration expenses).
+The cost of the course includes dormitory accommodation, all meals, course material, a course administration fee (which covers travel for teachers, course preparation and material and administration expenses).
+Please see the Kopan Monastery website for more information.

 Registration and Information page